bemosior/QuickDash/README.md

 QuickDash
 =========

 An easily installed PHP web dashboard that displays a simple status message about web services based on HTTP response code and HTML content.
+QuickDash is a great starting point for building a dashboard page.

 Take a quick look at the [Demo](https://bmosior.com/qd).